-Amid the historic Black Lives Matter protest and anti-police brutality demonstrations that broke out around the U.S. in the summer of 2020, I had to describe over and over again to media around the world the unprecedented violence against journalists, including the BBC, Time, Fox News, Rolling Stone, DW, Al Jazeera, the Star Tribune, and the talk radio show Charlotte Talks on WFAE.
+Amid the historic Black Lives Matter protests and anti-police brutality demonstrations that broke out around the United States in the summer of 2020, I had to describe over and over again to media around the world the unprecedented violence against journalists covering these historic events.
+(BBC, Fox News, TIME, Rolling Stone).

 As the coronavirus pandemic spread around the world, so too did the crackdown on press freedom.
 Since the outbreak of COVID-19 I have spoken with outlets around the world about the conditions for journalists and the risk to press freedom posed by the virus itself and government responses to it.
-(See for example my interviews with the AP, VOA, DW (and a radio show PRX), Inside Arabia, etc. Journalist safety was also a critical issue to consider during COVID19.
+(See for example my interviews with the AP, VOA, DW, PRX, Inside Arabia, etc. Journalist safety was also a critical issue to consider during COVID19.
 I also raised concerns about the potential impact of the surveillance regimes being rolled out to help combat and track the virus in an oped and numerous interviews (see for example this one with VOA) and I spoke to CODA Story about the impact of foreign influence laws on journalists (Sept.
 2020).

-In 2019, I spoke with CNN’s Brian Stelter about what it’s like to be a journalists targeted by trolls and the findings from CPJ’s survey of online harassment of women journalists.
-I also spoke with AP about the same issue.
-In 2016, I spoke with the AP about gender and press freedom and the launch of a special edition of Attacks on the Press focused on this topic.
+In 2019, I spoke with CNN’s Brian Stelter and with AP about what it’s like to be a journalist targeted by trolls and the findings from CPJ’s survey of online harassment of women journalists, an issue I have been working on since the Arab Spring.
+I spoke with the AP about gender and press freedom and the in 2016, CPJ published a special edition of Attacks on the Press focused on this topic.